Generalizations of planar contact manifolds to higher dimensions: Iterated Planar Contact Manifolds

 Although we formulated the definition of an iterated planar Lefschetz fibration by reducing the dimension at each step, it is also possible to start with the lowest possible dimension and build up higher-dimensional fibrations as follows.
 Suppose that $W_2$ is a smooth $4$--manifold with nonempty boundary which admits a {\em smooth} planar Lefschetz fibration over $D^2$.
 Then by standard methods one can equip $W$ with an exact symplectic form $\omega_2=d\lambda_2$ such that the smooth planar Lefschetz fibration turns into an exact symplectic Lefschetz fibration $f_2:(W_2, \lambda_2) \to D^2$ with planar fibers.
 Similarly, using Construction~\ref{theconstruction} one can construct a Liouville domain $(W_3, \lambda_3)$ of dimension $6$ which admits an exact symplectic Lefschetz fibration $f_3 : (W_3, \lambda_3) \to D^2$, whose fiber is $(W_2, \lambda_2)$.
 This process, of course, can be iterated as many times as desired.
 Note that an iterated planar Lefschetz fibration on a $4$--dimensional Liouville domain is nothing but a planar Lefschetz fibration.

 \begin{remark} It is not true that every $4$--manifold with nonempty boundary admits a planar Lefschetz fibration over $D^2$.
 For example, suppose that $T^2 \times D^2$ admits such a fibration.
-Then there must be a planar Stein fillable contact structure on $\partial (T^2 \times D^2) = T^3 , $ but the unique Stein fillable contact structure on $T^3$ \cite{Eliashberg96} is known to be not planar \cite{Etnyre04b}. \end{remark}
+Then there must be a planar Stein fillable contact structure on $\partial (T^2 \times D^2) = T^3 , $ but the unique Stein fillable contact structure on $T^3$ \cite{Eliashberg96} is known to be not planar \cite{Etnyre04b} (see Item (2) in the Introduction). \end{remark}

 \begin{definition} An open book decomposition whose (Weinstein) page admits an iterated planar Lefschetz fibration is called an \textit{iterated planar open book}.
 An \textit{iterated planar contact manifold} is a closed contact manifold of dimension at least 5, which is supported by an iterated planar open book decomposition. \end{definition}